a thread for underemployment

 the issue is that none of that achievement translates to fair compensation.

-butt dumb tight my boners got boners (the table is the table), Sunday, 3 September 2023 02:01 (one year ago)
+butt dumb tight my boners got boners (the table is the table), Sunday, 3 September 2023 02:01 (two years ago)

 i also will frankly say that being underemployed has made it much easier to achieve what I want artistically— fourth book coming out next year, major overview of first three books in a major publication this fall, readings at fancy galleries and etc.